 When someone is in a psychologically safe environment, the team will give them the benefit of the doubt.
 They feel more comfortable making themselves vulnerable, particularly if they (or others) have been treated well in previously vulnerable situations.
 The more safety is demonstrated for others, the more generous people are with sharing resources, skills and knowledge, and the more they can expect in return.

 The critical thing about safety is that it enables people to speak up, to contribute, to share ideas, to take risks.
 In the knowledge work economy, we need everyone’s best ideas and efforts to contribute to the work we are engaged in.
-If people are silent because they don’t feel their input will be well received or will be criticised, a great idea may never be discovered, and people won’t be engaged or contribute their “discretionary effort”.
+If people are silent because they don’t feel their input will be well received or will be criticized, a great idea may never be discovered, and people won’t be engaged or contribute their “discretionary effort”.

 To give a real world example, back in 2015 Google identified psychological safety as the top driver of high team performance.
-Their research concluded that although it is natural for people to indulge in self-protection to preserve a perception of capability, this behaviour is detrimental to teamwork.
+Their research concluded that although it is natural for people to indulge in self-protection to preserve a perception of capability, this behavior is detrimental to teamwork.
 Where people feel safe enough to admit mistakes and take risks (i.e. to be vulnerable), this leads to more effective results and the generation of more diverse ideas.

 Delivering psychological safety in a virtual world

-Taking all these ideas together, we can conclude that creating a psychologically safe environment for teams and organisations not only unlocks potential but increases energy by removing threats and the adverse effects they have on our brain’s resources.
+Taking all these ideas together, we can conclude that creating a psychologically safe environment for teams and organizations not only unlocks potential but increases energy by removing threats and the adverse effects they have on our brain’s resources.

 In the current climate, where many teams are working virtually, we must be more intentional and deliberate in our interactions with colleagues and be more explicit.
 In the office, people could overhear conversations and pick up on useful information and knowledge.
 Working apart, we need to think about what we could usefully share with colleagues, or to go out of our way to ask questions or reveal mistakes that might otherwise not be obvious.